asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

  <__main__.AlwaysEqual at 0x101f79950>]
 ```

 Bah!
-But now, since we used a set, we compared by hashing, not equality, so we
+Since we used a set, we compared by hashing, not equality, so we are left
-are left with three objects again.
+with three objects again.
 Notice the extremely subtle difference
 here.
 Basically, it is this:

 ```py